Wired for Love Online Workshop starts September 22! Sign up today!

 More Time for Students

-We are also adding one half hour to each of the clinical training sessions.
-This new structure will allow longer breaks for students in an effort to support learning and retention of information.
+You may notice that the training times are slightly different than in the past.
+We have added one half hour to each of the clinical training sessions, which allows for longer breaks in an effort to support students’ learning and retention of information.

 Level 1 Requirements

-PACT Level 1 training is intended for licensed and pre-licensed marriage and family therapists, professional counselors, social workers, psychologists, and psychiatrists.
+PACT Level 1: Foundations is intended for licensed and pre-licensed marriage and family therapists, professional counselors, social workers, psychologists, and psychiatrists.

 To qualify for attendance in the PACT training, a pre-licensed clinician must (a) be in the final year of graduate school, (b) actively see clients as a supervisee and/or intern, and (c) have a supervisor’s approval to attend the training.